christopherobin/mage/lib/loader/Readme.md

 specific pixel densities (in Apple's terminology, retina and non-retina).
 It's not absolutely required to call this function.
 The fallback density is `1`.

+#### setCacheStorage(CacheStorage constructor)

+Assigns a storage API to be the preferred API for the caching of packages.
+By default, and if available, the browser's LocalStorage API will be used.

 #### loadPackage(string packageName, Function callback)

 Downloads the package from the server.
 When possible, the loader maintains a package cache in the